 After you have both of these totals, subtract the liabilities from your assets.
 You either have

 - positive net worth, meaning that your total assets amount to more than your total liabilities, or

 - negative net worth, meaning that your debt exceeds your assets.

 Right now, I have a negative net worth, mainly due to my student loans and mortgage loan.
 I’ve only had a retirement account for about seven years, and my taxable investment account for four or five years, so that hasn’t been a lot of time to accumulate assets in those accounts even though I make regular contributions.

 Using Net Worth to Measure Financial Progress

-In order to effectively use net worth as a financial measuring stick, you need to figure your net worth at regular intervals.
-You can figure your net worth each month, each quarter, semiannually, or annually.
+To effectively use net worth as a financial measuring stick, you need to figure your net worth at regular intervals.
+You can calculate your net worth each month, each quarter, semiannually, or annually.
 I like to review my net worth semiannually.
 My efforts are long-term, focused on building long-term wealth through investing, as well as making regular bi-weekly payments on the mortgage and paying on student loans.

 When I check every six months, I can see whether or not the overall picture has improved.
 Usually, it has.
-At the rate things are going, I should have positive net worth well before the mortgage is paid off and the student loans are discharged.
+At the rate things are going, I should have a positive net worth well before the mortgage is paid off, and the student loans are discharged.